Skip to footer content

 The Math.Round Method

-The Math.Round method in C# is a powerful tool for rounding fractional digits using specified rounding convention.
+The Math.Round method in C# is a powerful tool for rounding fractional digits using a specified rounding convention.
 It is part of the System namespace and provides several overloads to accommodate different rounding operations.

-/* methods overloaded by Math.Round
+// Methods overloaded by Math.Round

 Math.Round(Double)

-Math.Round(Double, Int32) // int32 specifies number of fractional digits
+Math.Round(Double, Int32) // Int32 specifies number of fractional digits

 Math.Round(Decimal)

-Math.Round(Decimal, Int32) // int32 specifies number of fractional digits
+Math.Round(Decimal, Int32) // Int32 specifies number of fractional digits

 Math.Round(Decimal, Int32, MidpointRounding)